Dewberry/ripple1d/docs/source/user_guide.rst

 Starting the server
 -------------------

-The utilities of ripple1d are accessed via an API, and the
+The utilities of ripple1d are accessed via an API, and the backend server must be started before any jobs can be processed.

 **Start the Ripple Services**: